gman999/doc/general/portable-nids.md

 __Operating System__

 While these directions are adaptable for any Unix-like system, in this case the option is [OpenBSD](https://www.openbsd.org/), an open source operating system noted for its focus on security and following [POSIX](https://www.opengroup.org/austin/) standards.
 Both security and standards are critical attributes for a NIDS device.
 Security is obvious enough, since an operating system that requires prolific knob-turning is not by default secure.
-Standards are equally important, as following accepted network protocols and communications allows inoperability for the device.
+Standards are equally important, as following accepted network protocols and communications allows interoperability for the device on any network, regardless of the array of devices.

 __Building__